SUSE/skuba/ci/jenkins/pipelines/README.md

 # Jenkins pipelines caasp

 ## prs:

-This directory contain all pipeline used for GitHub PULL-Request validation.
+This directory contain all pipelines used for GitHub PULL-Request validation.

 ## others: